The FoodTalk Show

 - The desire to create more wholesome and healthy food at home, quickly and with the minimum amount of fuss and equipment.

 - The interest in food as a general topic, including its history and provenance.

 There is a growing “foodtech” scene, where small producers are successfully gaining supermarket listings or delivering to retail/restaurant outlets and selling direct to consumers online.
-The FoodTalk Show wants to showcase these producers and the whole food tech infrastructure surrounding it and give food innovators the profile and ‘airtime’ they deserve.
+The FoodTalk Show wants to showcase these producers and the whole food tech infrastructure surrounding it, giving food innovators the profile and ‘airtime’ they deserve.

 The programme's reach

 Each week we showcase two guests from the industry.
 The podcast is uploaded onto this website as well as Stitcher, iTunes, Spotify, PodBean, Player FM, Tune In and the Podcast app, and sent to our syndicated radio stations on Thursday at 4pm.

 Weekly, all of our guests are featured on our FoodTalk, Great British Chefs and Speciality Food magazine social media feeds including Twitter and Facebook.
 This begins a week beforehand, and on the day of broadcast we profile our guests on food heroes, and depending on content, Great British Chefs and Speciality Food magazine too.
 More social media work follows post-broadcast.

 - 65,000 listeners per week via syndicated radio stations across the UK, in California, Michigan and Malta.